Free annual credit report

 Onguardonline.gov provides practical tips from the federal government and the technology industry to help you be on guard against Internet fraud, secure your computer, and protect your personal information.
 To visit this site, click here.

 If you're traveling abroad, we suggest that you take a few steps to protect yourself from any fraudulent activity that may occur.
-If your BV Check Card PIN was used while traveling abroad, we recommend that you change your PIN upon returning.
-As always, you can protect yourself further by reviewing your monthly checking account statements and monitoring your account with Internet Banking.
+If your BV Debit Card PIN was used while traveling abroad, we recommend that you change your PIN upon returning.
+As always, you can protect yourself further by reviewing your monthly checking account statements and monitoring your account with Online Banking.

 If you notice any suspicious activity on your account, please notify us as soon as possible.
 We take the security of your account very seriously.
 If you have any questions or concerns, please contact our Electronics Department at (618) 826-2331.